NVIDIA/NVFlare/examples/xgboost/README.md

 This scheme bears certain similarity to the [Random Forest mode](https://xgboost.readthedocs.io/en/stable/tutorials/rf.html) of XGBoost, where a `num_parallel_tree` is boosted based on random row/col splits, rather than a single tree.
 Under federated learning setting, such split is fixed to clients rather than random and without column subsampling.

-In addition to basic uniform shrinkage setting where all clients have the same learning rate, based on our research, we enabled scaled shrinkage across clients for weighted aggregation according to each client's data size, which are shown to significantly improve the model's performance on non-uniform quantity splits over HIGGS data.
+In addition to basic uniform shrinkage setting where all clients have the same learning rate, based on our research, we enabled scaled shrinkage across clients for weighted aggregation according to each client's data size, which is shown to significantly improve the model's performance on non-uniform quantity splits over HIGGS data.

 ## Data Preparation
 ### Download and Store Data